KhronosGroup/KTX-Software/BUILDING.md

 > define `KHRONOS_STATIC` before including KTX header files.
 > This is especially important on Windows.

+If you want to run the CTS tests (recommended only during KTX development) add `-D KTX_FEATURE_TOOLS_CTS=ON` to the CMake configure command and fetch the CTS submodule.
+For more information see [Conformance Test Suite](#conformance-test-suite).

 If you want the Basis Universal encoders in `libktx` to use OpenCL add `-D BASISU_SUPPORT_OPENCL=ON` to the CMake configure command.